Posts

 Image

-CONCUSSIONS: SYMPTOMS AND TREATMENTS A concussion is a form of mild traumatic brain injury (mTBI) that often brings a mix of physical, cognitive, and emotional symptoms.
-People typically experience headaches, dizziness, fatigue, trouble focusing, memory gaps, irritability, and disrupted sleep.
-Visual issues like blurry vision or light sensitivity are common, too, since the brain’s visual system can get thrown off after a concussion (Frontiers in Neurology; Pediatrics; International Review of Psychiatry).
-Most folks recover within a few weeks, but about a third face symptoms that linger longer than expected, a condition called post-concussion syndrome (PCS) (Frontiers in Neurology; Pediatrics; International Review of Psychiatry).
-Early treatment focuses on rest—both physical and mental—to let the brain heal.
-But recent research suggests that after a brief rest period, it is beneficial for one to gradually return to activity.
-At the same time, monitoring symptoms can actually help ...
+CONCUSSIONS: SYMPTOMS AND TREATMENTS A concussion is a type of mild traumatic brain injury (mTBI) that can shake up more than just your thinking.
+It often brings a mix of headaches, dizziness, fatigue, trouble concentrating, memory lapses, mood swings, and sleep disturbances.
+Visual symptoms—like blurry vision or sensitivity to light—are common, too, since your brain’s visual system can get thrown off by even a minor knock to the head (Frontiers in Neurology; Pediatrics; International Review of Psychiatry).
+Most people bounce back within a few weeks, but about a third have symptoms that hang around longer than expected, a condition known as post-concussion syndrome (PCS) (Frontiers in Neurology; Pediatrics; International Review of Psychiatry).
+The initial advice is usually to rest—physically and mentally—to let the brain recover.
+But in recent years, research has shifted.
+After a brief rest, gently returning to daily activities (while paying attention to symptoms) can actually sp...

 Image